darixsamani/simparx/README.md

 ### English

-We make a paragraph recognition based on a morphological operation which is an analytical method which is unstable when the structure of the image is complex in the rest of our work we will start from the images and their masks lead to a modeling of artificial intelligence to generate the image paragraph recognition masks, thus we will better handle the structure of complex images
+We use a morphological operation for paragraph recognition.
+This analytical method becomes unstable with complex image structures.
+To handle complex structures, we'll use masks to model artificial intelligence for image paragraph recognition.